-Because this unit standard is designed for secondary school students, BCITO does not require students to use machinery deemed inappropriate for their ages by the Ministry of Education.
-BCITO expects that any teachers allowing students to use them will have first obtained appropriate permission, in accordance with their school's policy.
+Because this unit standard is designed for secondary school students, BCITO does not require students to use machinery deemed inappropriate for their ages by the Ministry of Education. but does require students to set them up ready for the teacher to operate.
+BCITO expects that any teachers allowing students to operate them will have first obtained appropriate permission, in accordance with their school's policy.